 - A beach bag or backpack is another essential on a Mexico vacation packing list.
 We love our Pacsafe backpack because it double as a safe.
 You can lock it onto an immovable piece of furniture in your room or even on a beach lounger to help keep your belongings safe.

 - If you like snorkeling you may want to bring your own set of snorkel gear.
-You can rent them at some places but the cost will add up and if you go to places like
+You can rent them at some places but the cost will add up if you go snorkeling more than once.

 - A waterproof bag is another must have on your packing list for Mexico beach vacations.
 Use it to keep your phone and money safe and dry.